OGStudio/openscenegraph-cross-platform-guide/1.5.SampleUnderLinux/README.md

 This tutorial is part of [OpenSceneGraph cross-platform guide](http://github.com/OGStudio/openscenegraph-cross-platform-guide).

-In this tutorial we build
+In this tutorial we build and run
 [sample OpenSceneGraph application](http://github.com/OGStudio/openscenegraph-cross-platform-guide-application)
 under Linux.
 The application displays provided model with simple GLSL shaders.